 In 2021, these costs can go from as little as $100 up to $1 million per post.
 The price range is so large simply because there are a variety of factors that impact the prices.

-In today’s market, there are two types of content creators:
+In today’s market, there are two types of creators:

-And while these kinds of partnerships can give your brand a lot of exposure, sometimes it is more beneficial to partner with a content creator from a niche market.
-The real gain here is based on that micro-content creators can speak directly to your audience and have a lower price point of $10 a post, per 1000 followers.
+And while these kinds of partnerships can give your brand a lot of exposure, sometimes it is more beneficial to partner with a creator from a niche market.
+The real gain here is based on that micro-creators can speak directly to your audience and have a lower price point of $10 a post, per 1000 followers.

 You can use this cost calculator to check the marketing prices for Instagram. (https://influencermarketinghub.com/instagram-money-calculator/)

-Factors like the industry you’re in, topic, and length of the blog may factor in shifting the price points.
+Factors like the industry you’re in, the topic, and the length of the blog may factor in shifting the price points.

-Use Influencer Club to Find Content Creators at Scale
+Use Influencer Club to Find Creators at Scale

-Influencers Club is the largest Instagram database in the world with over 40 million contacts with email, phone number, Instagram bio, and 25 other data points.
+Influencers Club is the largest Instagram database in the world with millions of contacts with email, phone number, Instagram bio, and 25 other data points.

 It’s the best place for finding emails from your ideal creators and influencers.
 By combining filters like a number of followers, Instagram category, keywords in bio, and tons of other techniques we’re able to narrow down our search based on your specific requirements.